jmersonuo/jmersonuo.github.io/Activities/SoundAndAltText.md

    The popups aren't linked to the markers yet.
 So, we need to edit the markers so that each is linked to one of the popups.

-2. Find where marker one is inialized. and add `.setPopup(popup1)` on the line between the .setLngLat and .addTo(map).
+2. Find where marker one is inialized. and add `.setPopup(popup1)` on a new line between the .setLngLat and .addTo(map).
 It will look like this:
   ```javascript
    // Marker 1 - Portland
    var marker1 = new mapboxgl.Marker({color:'DarkRed'})